PGY-1

 AP/CP

 Kyle was born in upstate New York but raised in Cary, North Carolina.
 He attended North Carolina State University for his undergraduate studies and earned degrees in chemical engineering and psychology through the interdisciplinary Benjamin Franklin Scholars Program.
 He then spent a year at the NIH in a post-baccalaureate research fellowship prior to joining the MSTP at the University of Texas Southwestern Medical Center in Dallas.
 He conducted his dissertation research with Dr. David Hendrixson on bacterial signal transduction pathways in Campylobacter jejuni that modulate host colonization.
-Kyle is an incoming AP/CP resident and excited to explore his diverse interests in pathology.
+Kyle is currently a third year AP/CP resident and will be staying at WashU for the combined renal and genitourinary pathology fellowship.
 Outside of work, he enjoys playing hockey, ice skating, bowling, weightlifting, and drinking coffee.

 Maloree Khan, DO